DenWonder/MSTESTApiTestFramework/TestProject1/ReadMe.md

  - Helpers/CartsHelper.cs - use for generate request body parameters for carts endpoint;
  - Helpers/DeserializeHelper.cs - all deserializers, use for transformation response data to useful Objects;
  - Models/ - list of useful models (local representation of api models, like a dto);

+## Future ToDo's:

+1) Implement model's methods for Generate (may be with fabric pattern), Verificate;
+2) Implement testing report generate feature;